Juan-Duran-TP/swsi/README.md

 Utilizing three Raspberry Pi Bluetooth trackers, PSQL w/ Heroku, and this website, one could track employee location and times, and during a disaster, declare safety and coordinate rescue efforts.

 ## Requirements
-Make sure to have npm, yarn, React, Babel, momentjs, sweetalert
+Make sure to have npm, yarn, React, Babel, momentjs, sweetalert, react-router, react-router-dom